Lake City Mayor on NewsNation: Community grieving after Mexico kidnappings

 (NewsNation) — Lake City Mayor Yamekia Robinson spoke Tuesday on NewsNation and offered condolences to the families.

-Robinson, in a news conference Tuesday, offered condolences to the families of the two people who were killed after they were caught in the crossfire of rival cartel groups in Matamoros, Mexico.
+During a news conference, Robinson offered condolences to the families of the two people who were killed after they were caught in the crossfire of rival cartel groups in Matamoros, Mexico.

-“It’s been a very tough few days,” Robinson said Tuesday during an appearance on “NewsNation: Rush Hour.”
+“It’s been a very tough few days,” Robinson said on “NewsNation: Rush Hour.”
 “We have been trying to keep the family, the community close with prayer.”

 The other two Americans who survived the kidnapping are back in the United States receiving medical care, the Justice Department said Tuesday.

-The FBI had reported Sunday it was searching with Mexican authorities for the missing Americans, who had been kidnapped Friday.
-A relative of one of them said Monday they had traveled together from South Carolina so one of them could get a tummy tuck from a Matamoros doctor.
+The FBI had reported on Sunday that it was searching with Mexican authorities for the missing Americans, who had been kidnapped on Friday.
+A relative of one of the victims said Monday that the group had traveled from South Carolina so that one of them could get a tummy tuck from a Matamoros doctor.

 Tamaulipas Gov. Américo Villarreal said the bodies of the two deceased will be turned over to U.S. authorities after forensic evidence is collected at the Matamoros morgue.
-He added that the wounded American, Eric Williams, had been shot in the left leg, and the wound was not life threatening.
+He added that the wounded American, Eric Williams, had been shot in the left leg but that the wound was not life-threatening.

 “Our community is very closely knitted, so when one hurts we all hurt,” Robinson said.
 “I want the families to know that we are with them through this.”